OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX5/EX5.md

 --------+-------------------------------+------------------+
 ```

-Translation of other commands can be trickier.
+Translation of *other* commands is not immediate.
 For instance, accessing local variables,
 passing arguments to a function and calling it,
 returning from a called function and more.
 The following table lists some LLVM bitcode examples that require
-a non trivial handling in the equivalent MIPS code.
+non trivial handling in the generated MIPS code.
-The MIPS code column is deliberately missing and will be shown in class.
+The equivalent MIPS code column is deliberately missing and will be shown in class.

 ```
           | LLVM bitcode example                  |